 The EMP Will Be Worse Than You Think

-[August 2017] This is Part One of a three-part series on how to deal with an EMP event in a radio broadcast setting.
+[August 2017] This is Part One of a five-part series on how to deal with an EMP event in a radio broadcast setting.

 Ten years before TEXAR was incorporated, Lyndon Johnson decided that I would look good in a green uniform and carrying an M-16 rifle.

 One of the places that the Army sent me was to the Army’s Signal School at Fort Gordon, Georgia.

 Six years after TEXAR was sold, I was hired by FEMA as a consultant on electromagnetic hardening of radio transmission plants against hostile foreign action.
 A blending of these two experiences yields an understanding of how an EMP is most likely to be used by an antagonist.

 There are many facts to be considered when planning for the possibility of an EMP attack.
 But two stand out above all others: